 - Short - Most children have a short attention span.
 (Sunday school teachers know this well)

-Tips for making a good children's talk or Kids Bible lessons for the Sunday Church Service:
+Tips for making a great children's talk or Kids Bible lessons for the Sunday Church Service: (See main page for free kids messages on Christmas and New Years)

 It should be a Biblical children's story: The theology for the Sunday Morning Kids Story doesn't need to be sophisticated but it does need to be Biblical.
 Keep it simple but keep it scriptural.